runely/calendar-homey/README.md

 - 0.3.1
     - Added support for adding weekday in dateformat in settings
     - Added trigger 'Event ends in' -> [Issue #149](https://github.com/runely/calendar-homey/issues/149)
+    - Bugfix: Ongoing non recurring events were included, but ongoing recurring events were not -> [Issue #152](https://github.com/runely/calendar-homey/issues/152)
 - 0.3.0
     - Next event tags per calendar can be toggled on/off in settings (default is off).
 Will add the following tags per calendar:
         - Next event title in %calendarname%